 COM-322.
 Advanced Video Production

-A study of the principles and techniques of video production.
-Scripting, producing,
+The advanced study of the principles and techniques of video production.
+Scripting,

-and editing videography are subjects covered extensively by this course.
-Each student
+producing, and editing video are subjects covered in this course.
+Each student will

 Click here for course fee.